 I also love that I can control exactly what goes into my own applesauce…no added sugar!
 I always thought it was silly that so much of the applesauce you can buy in the store has extra sugar added in.
 I mean, really…apples are already sweet, people!
 We don’t need to dump in extra sugar.
 I try to buy unsweetened applesauce when I can find it (it’s one of the ways I try to cut down on our sugar consumption), but this homemade applesauce is head-and-shoulders above the store-bought variety taste-wise.
 Seriously, you need to make this recipe.
 It’s too easy and delicious to ignore.

-Note: If you don’t have an instant pot, you can also make this in a slow cooker or on the stove top.
+Also, if you don't have an Instant Pot, you can also make this in a slow cooker or on the stove top.
 Basically, you just want to cook the fruit until it’s super soft and then blend it up.
 Not rocket science.

 What are your favorite fall recipes?